AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_source.rst

 locations.
 With optimization enabled, there sometimes is no machine code attached to a given statement, for example when the statement is determined to be redundant or when the machine code for it can be factorized with the machine code for another statement.
-There really is nothing to cover in this case and those statements are categorized as :dfn:`non-coverable` by |gcp|.
+When the coverage status of a code-less statement cannot be be inferred from that of other statements around, |gcp|
+categorizes the statement as :dfn:`non-coverable`.

 By default, nothing is said about non-coverable statements in the :option:`=report` outputs and the corresponding lines are marked with a '.' in